Downtown Baltimore Focus Areas.

 • 3

-Tree Plantings, Tree Wells, Planters & Landscaping arrow
+Tree Plantings, Tree Wells, Planters & Landscaping

 DPOB partners in the maintenance of tree wells, plantings, and landscaping throughout downtown, and is working with a landscape architecture firm to design and plan for additional greening throughout the DMA.